Broker Check

 President

 Scott Frayler has been a financial advisor since 2001.
-After being in the industry for close to 20 years, Scott was looking for a new challenge.
-He decided it was time to create a firm dedicated to the client experience.
+In 2019 Scott was looking to create a firm dedicated to the client experience.
 The result: Blue Line Wealth Management.

 Scott has been recognized by the Long Island Business News as “One to Watch” in Banking/Wealth Management in 2014and was named the 2015 Columbia Person of the Year for Business by The Suffolk County Police Columbia Association2.
 In 2017, Scott was named to the Long Island Business News’ 40 under 40 list3.
 Since 1998 Long Island Business News has been honoring future leaders of Long Island who are under 40 years old who have distinguished themselves in business, government, education and the nonprofit sector.
 Scott was also featured in the July 2020 issue of Advisors Magazine4.